collabnix/dockerlabs/beginners/upgrade-1809ce-1809ee/README.md

-# How to upgrade Docker 18.09 Community Edition to Enterprise
+# How to upgrade Docker 18.09 Community Edition to Docker Enterprise 18.09

 ## Tested Infrastructure